leec313/lee-valley/README.md

 ### **Footer**

-  The footer includes 4 links to various social media sites and also a copyright icon with the year and course name.
+  The footer includes 4 links to various social media sites.
+To enhance the UX, the links open in separate tabs.
+  The Facebook, Twitter, Youtube and Instagram social links are there for educational purposes and navigate the user to the home page of each respected site.
+They would be changed to re-direct the user to the respective Lee Valley Golf Club social media if this site was deployed outside of this project.

   ![Footer](https://screenshot.click/07-49-6402-79067.png)

 ### **Gallery**
-  - The gallery will provide the user with supporting images to see what the course look like.
+  - The gallery provides the user with supporting images to see what the course and amenities looks like.
   - This section is valuable to the user as they will be able to easily identify the type of course it is and how well maintained it is.
   - The gallery section is responsive so that it displays two columns for desktop and one for mobile.
+This was done using flex.
   - Also includes a 10 second zoom animation that kicks in on page load.
 I think it adds a nice effect when viewing the images.

   ![gallery](https://screenshot.click/08-39-66942-46427.png)